wescale/kubernetes-formation/Day-1/hands-on-buildah/README.md

 # Hands-on : build images with Buildah

-## Prerequisistes: installation of Buildah
+## Prerequisistes: installation of Buildah & podman

-Read the [Installation](https://github.com/containers/buildah/blob/master/install.md) documentation (May be already installed, as coming as part of to Podman).
+Read the [Buildah Installation](https://github.com/containers/buildah/blob/master/install.md) documentation (May be already installed, as coming as part of to Podman) and [Pdman Installation (https://podman.io/getting-started/installation)

 Check if everything works (no need of `sudo`):

 ```